jesse-r-s-hines/ShellAdventure/README.md

 ```
 This will launch the tutorial with the given configuration.
 It will generate any puzzles you specified and then place the student at `/home/student` in the docker container.
 The student will be shown the list of puzzles in small GUI detached from the terminal and can try to solve them.

+The first time you run *Shell Adventure* may take a while as it pulls the Docker image.

 ## Configuration
 The configuration file passed to *Shell Adventure* controls what puzzles are used in the tutorial and various other options.